ffxiv-mognet/ffxiv-mognet.github.io/quests/alliance/crystal-tower.md

         coords: (26.2, 21.3)
         name: Survey the designated location in Zahar'ak and slay the Amalj'aa sentry to obtain a flawless fire crystal.
-      - location: Southern Thanalan
+      - location: Coerthas Central Highlands
-        coords: (26.2, 21.3)
+        coords: (33.5, 19.1)
-        name: Survey the designated location in Zahar'ak and slay the Amalj'aa sentry to obtain a flawless fire crystal.
+        name: Survey the designated location in Natalan and slay the Ixali sentry to obtain a flawless wind crystal.
+      - location: Mor Dhona
+        coords: (30.4, 12.1)
+        name: Deliver the flawless crystals to Rammbroes at Saint Coinach's Find.
     partQuestNo: 1
   - name: Sanding It Down
     level: 50